OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 * Necromancy options for fallen NPCs.
 * Translation options.
 * More complex data:
-  * Questlines: ability to have multiple dialog options and quest paths on one NPC.
-  * Items/Attacks: ability to assign multiple weapons and attacks ot one NPC.
+  * Items/Attacks: ability to assign multiple weapons and attacks to one NPC.
+* Traders: Ability to change currency type.
+* Sound effects for things.

 ## Installation